Have an IKEA kitchen and want to successfully paint a fridge to match? Here’s how I did it with one of their bestselling colours.

-I sprayed the entire piece, wiping off the White Lightning with a cloth.
+I sprayed the entire piece, wiping off the White Lightning with a wet cloth.
 Then to remove any trace of the cleaner, I washed the fridge again with clean water.
 I paid particular attention to the fridge handles which naturally get the most use.

 Slick Stick.
 This is a product designed to mattify shiny or laminate surfaces.

-To apply Slick Stick, I used a combination of a flat synthetic brush, an artist brush, and a foam roller for a smooth finish.
+To apply the new paint, I used a combination of a flat synthetic brush, an artist brush, and a foam roller for a smooth finish.

 I’ve only just started using artist brushes.
 They’re brushes for small areas and details.
 I’ve always just used cheap brushes for this as they didn’t seem that important to have quality ones for.